Application Deadline - February 1

 Funding for the ASM Undergraduate Research Fellowship program is provided by the American Society for Microbiology.

-- Up to $1000 in travel support for students to present the results of the research project at the 2017 Microbe Meeting.
-Travel funds are contingent upon acceptance of an abstract for ASM Microbe.
+- Up to $1000 in travel support for students to present the results of the research project at the ASM Microbe Meeting.
+(Note: Travel funds are contingent upon acceptance of an abstract for ASM Microbe).

 Criteria for Selection

 Student applicants should be able to demonstrate:

 - Personal motivation to participate in the program, and